marijnh/Eloquent-JavaScript/04_data.md

 to the current sublist, and the body can read its `value` property to get the current element.
 At the end of an iteration, `node` moves to the next sublist.
-When that is null, we have reached the end of the list and the loop is finished.
+When that is null, we have reached the end of the list, and the loop is finished.

 {{index recursion}}

 The recursive version of `nth` will, similarly, look at an ever smaller part of the "tail" of the list and at the same time count down the index until it reaches zero, at which point it can return the `value` property of the node it is looking at.
-To get the zeroeth element of a list, you simply take the `value` property of its head node.
+To get the zeroth element of a list, you simply take the `value` property of its head node.
 To get element _N_ + 1, you take the _N_th element of the list that's in this list's `rest` property.